Kapeli/Dash-User-Contributions/docsets/altair/README.md

 ## Notes (v4.1.0)

-I had to install many Python packages in order for `make` to compile properly.
-Here is the list of commands:
+Here is the list of commands I ran to compile the docs:

 ```bash
 conda create -n myenv python=3.7.7  # if the environment isn't in place